dliggat/dliggat.github.io/source/_posts/2013-10-13-simulating-the-birthday-paradox.markdown

 date: 2013-10-13 10:59
 comments: true
 categories: math ruby software
+description: How to simulate the birthday paradox with ruby.
 ---
 Probability theory is a pretty special branch of mathematics in the sense that it is (1) highly applicable to daily life; (2) many of its results are easily comprehensible to most people; and yet despite this (3) it remains a profoundly complex area of mathematical inquiry[^1].<!--more-->